mkthalmann/PyExp/README.md

-# PyExp# PyExp# PyExp &mdash; Linguistic Experiments using tkinter and Python 3
+# PyExp &mdash; Linguistic Experiments using tkinter and Python 3

 This is one of my ongoing side projects: an experiment script with Python 3 using tkinter.
 The scope of this effort is fairly limited for now: